Zeuxis (wrestler): Early years (2009–2013)

-Comando Caribeño (2013-2018)
+Comando Caribeño (2013–2018)

 On May 9, 2013, CMLL introduced a new Comandante Pierroth, a character based on the original Pierroth character.
 The new Comandante Pierroth was announced as the leader of a new faction called La Comando Caribeño ("The Caribbean Commando") consisting of members of the original Pierroth's Los Boriquas of Pierrothito, Pequeño Violencia, La Comandante, and added Zeuxis to the group as well.
 On June 4, Zeuxis defeated Silueta to win the CMLL-Reina International Junior Championship.
 On September 8, Zeuxis won the Reina World Tag Team Championship for the third time, this time with La Vaquerita.
 On September 20, Zeuxis was given the opportunity to become a triple champion in Reina, but she was defeated in a match for the vacant Reina World Women's Championship by Syuri.
-On November 2, Zeuxis and La Vaquerita lost the Reina World Tag Team Championship to Aki Shizuku and Ariya.
+On November 2, Zeuxis and La Vaquerita lost the Reina World Tag Team Championship to Aki Shizuku and Aliya.
 On August 3, 2014, Zeuxis lost the CMLL-Reina International Junior Championship back to Silueta.
 On September 19, as part of the CMLL 81st Anniversary Show, Zeuxis won the Copa 81 Aniversario by outlasting La Amapola, Dalys la Caribeña, Estrellita, Marcela, Goya Kong, Princesa Sugehit, and Tiffany in a torneo cibernetico elimination match.
 On January 19, 2015, Zeuxis defeated Estrellita to win the Mexican National Women's Championship.
 In September 2016 Zeuxis was one of several female wrestlers who tried out for WWE, for a potential full-time role with the company or for a future all women's tournament.
 On February 25, 2017, Zeuxis lost the Mexican National Women's Championship to Princesa Sugehit, ending her reign after 768 days.
 On September 16, 2017, Zeuxis took Sugehit's mask in a Lucha de Apuestas at CMLL's 84th Anniversary Show.
 On May 21, 2018, Zeuxis announced her departure from CMLL.